OctopusDeploy/blog/blog/2020-09/runbook-self-service-server-provision/index.md

 ---
 title: Using Runbooks To Provision Infrastructure
-description: How to use Runbooks to provision/destory infrastructure and give self service access to teams in the organisation.
+description: How to use Runbooks to provision and destory infrastructure and give self-service access to teams in your organisation.
 author: Adam Close
 visibility: private
 published: 3020-01-01
 metaImage:
 bannerImage:
 tags:
+  - Runbooks
-  - runbooks
+  - DevOps
 ---

-In this blog post, I'll show you how to use Runbooks to create & destroy application servers.
-Control cloud expenditure and give your organizations teams the ability to safely spin up infrastructure on-demand in a controlled and gated process.
+Automating your server provisioning with runbooks is a great way to manage IT infrastructure.
+This approach gives you better control over your cloud service expenditure and it allows you to  safely spin up infrastructure on-demand in a controlled, gated and auditable process.

-We will be configuring Octopus Runbooks to spin up infrastructure in AWS using CloudFormation steps.
-We will also be creating another Runbook to tear down the infrascture and adding a scheduled trigger to run the Tear Down Runbook on a schedule.
+In this blog post, we will create serveral automated runbook processes to spin-up and tear down infrastructure in [Amazon Web Services (AWS)](https://aws.amazon.com).
+We'll also look at how to configure a schedule to automatically execute our runbooks to create or destory our infrastucture.

+NOTE: This blog post is focused on infrastructure provisioning with AWS but the concepts are easily applied to [Microsoft's Azure platform](https://azure.microsoft.com/) or [Google's Cloud Platform](https://cloud.google.com).

 ## Create Octopus Resources